Security Notice: Authy Response To Cloudflare CloudBleed Incident

 We have created a short video showing how to rotate the keys and how to set the whitelist for IP addresses:

-If you use the Authy app on iOS, Android or Chrome, all you need to do is start your Authy app, at which point it will communicate with our service and be told to regenerate its keys.
+If you use the Authy app on iOS, Android or our Desktop version, all you need to do is start your Authy app, at which point it will communicate with our service and be told to regenerate its keys.